jducoeur/gadgets/README.md

     div(
       p("Please specify the date range to show:"), span(
-        startPicker <= new DatePickerGadget(startDate),
+        new DatePickerGadget(startDate),
         " through ",
-        endPicker <= new DatePickerGadget(endDate)
+        new DatePickerGadget(endDate)
       ),

       transactionsPane <= new TransactionList()
     )
 }
 ```
-That doesn't show everything, but it illustrates some of the most useful bits:
+That doesn't show everything (and isn't the only way you might organize this problem), but it illustrates some of the most useful bits:

 * You can freely mix Gadgets with HTML nodes in your Scalatags
 * Gadgets can and frequently do manage data-binding with Scala.Rx